Asparagus - Asparagus officinalis

 Finally the roots become exhausted and the shoots they send are thin and fibrous.
 At this point the grower abandons the field and leaves the plants to "fern out", mature and gather energy into the roots for the next harvest.
-For the summer they make lacy green fronds (like the related asparagus fern) and in the fall they set red berries, turn yellow and dry.
+For the summer they make lacy green fronds (like the related asparagus fern) and in the fall they set red berries, turn yellow and dry (the berries are poisonous to humans).

 |